Frequently Asked Questions

 Will TM Forum issue a press release announcing we are conformant?

-TM Forum will not issue its own press release announcing your conformance, however, we will support your PR efforts by providing quotes, supporting data or information or even a template release that can be customized by your team.
+TM Forum will announce your conformance certification on its dedicated conformance webpage and it will provide quotes, supporting data or information or even a template release that can be customized by your team.

-Several announcements will be made via regular communication channels to the TM Forum community about your completed certification.
+TM Forum will also provide various announcements via regular communication channels to the TM Forum community about your completed certification.
 See our Marketing Support information.

 How can I use the Frameworx Conformance Certification Mark?